Apple iPhone 15 vs Nothing Phone (2)

 Frequently Asked Questions

-Apple iPhone 15 excels if you value high-resolution 48mp main camera with useful 2x optical-quality crop.
-Nothing Phone (2) is better if you prioritize iconic transparent design with functional glyph interface lighting.
-Pick based on your budget and daily use.
+Apple iPhone 15 is the better choice if you prioritize high-resolution 48mp main camera with useful 2x optical-quality crop.
+Nothing Phone (2) wins if you value iconic transparent design with functional glyph interface lighting.
+Both are rated highly (4.8★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure